AOMediaCodec/libavif/doc/avifdec.1.md

     Default is 32,768.
 Set it to 0 to ignore the limit.

 **\--**
 :   Signals the end of options.
-Everything after is interpreted as file names.
+Everything after this is interpreted as file names.

 # EXAMPLES